skoorupa/autopxls/README.md

 >**notimer** - disables timer output to console

+>**timerlite** - makes timer output the same text into console, so that it will be wrapped to one line with counter on the left in some browsers

 >**classic** - don't pick random pixel on screen, go line-by-line like the original script

 >**fast** - force lower colors check delay = faster drawing, for PXLS with no delay